Devie UI

 This approach to theming can be leveraged to implement dark mode, or even manage multiple themes.

-Can I edit one component without modifying the theme?
+Can I edit a specific component without modifying the theme?
 Of course.
 The code is yours.
-Each component has its own stylesheet where you are free to change the definition to a different variable, a hardcoded value, or even creating new variables.
+Each component has its own stylesheet, allowing you to change any CSS property definition to a different variable, a hardcoded value, or even create new variables of your own.

 List of All Variables